 The Risks of Gun Rust

-In the modern age of smokeless powder, forged barrels and non-corrosive primers, gun rust isn’t the plague it was for 19th Century weapons exposed to the corrosive effects of mercuric primers and potassium salt-laden black powder residue.
-That doesn’t mean firearm owners shouldn’t take rust risk seriously, especially if your storage strategy doesn’t involve an airtight case.
+In the modern age of smokeless powder, forged barrels and non-corrosive primers, gun rust isn’t the plague it was for 19th Century firearms exposed to the corrosive effects of mercuric primers and potassium salt-laden black powder residue.
+That doesn’t mean gun owners shouldn’t take rust risk seriously, especially if your storage strategy doesn’t involve an airtight case.
 Time and the elements can be rough on all metals – even stainless steel and aluminum.
 Many are surprised at how little time and elemental exposure it takes to do real damage to a firearm.